nahuel-ianni/model-portfolio-prototype/README.md

 ## Built with
-The application was created using [Vue.js](https://vuejs.org/), semantic HTML 5 and CSS 3.
+The application was created using [Vue.js](https://vuejs.org/), HTML 5 and CSS 3.

 ## Author